Algebraic degrees of pseudo-Anosov stretch factors: Introduction

+\paragraph{Open questions.} Our construction uses Penner's construction, not Thurston's construction, therefore Thurston's remark that the maximal degree arises from his construction is yet to be justified.
+We note that it is possible that his remark applies only to orientable surfaces, because we are not aware of a natural adaptation of his construction to nonorientable surfaces.

-\paragraph{Open questions.} The algebraic degree of $\lambda$ is an interesting measure of complexity of $f$.
-Franks and Rykken \cite{FranksRykken99} (see also \cite[Theorem 5.5]{GutkinJudge00}) showed that if $S$ is orientable and $\calF^u$ and $\calF^s$ are transversely orientable, then $f$ is a lift of an Anosov mapping class of the torus by a branched covering if and only if $\lambda$ is quadratic.
-The hope is that this phenomenon generalizes to higher degrees.
+The algebraic degree of $\lambda$ is an interesting measure of complexity of $f$.
+Franks and Rykken \cite{FranksRykken99} (see also \cite[Theorem 5.5]{GutkinJudge00}) showed that if $S$ is orientable and $\calF^u$ and $\calF^s$ are transversely orientable, then $f$ is a lift of an Anosov mapping class of the torus by a branched covering if and only if the degree of $\lambda$ is 2.
+Farb conjectured that this phenomenon generalizes to higher degrees.

 \begin{conjecture}[Farb] Given any $d$ there exists $h(d)$ so that any pseudo-Anosov map with degree $d$ stretch factor on a closed orientable surface arises by lifting a pseudo-Anosov map on some surface of genus at most $h(d)$ by a (branched or unbranched) cover. \end{conjecture}